veds12/veds12/README.md

 ### Hi there! 👋
- I am Vedant Shah, currently an undergraduate pursuing Electronics and Communications Engineering at BITS Pilani, Goa Campus.
+ I am an undergraduate student pursuing Electronics and Communications Engineering at BITS Pilani, Goa Campus.
 I am interested in and am exploring the fields of Deep Learning, Reinforcement Learning, Robotics and applications involving intersections of these fields

 ### Contact me: